-Over the past few months we’ve talked about quick quilting tips and tricks.
+Over the years I’ve shared a lot of posts with quick quilting tips and tricks.
 Even as a seasoned quilter, I am finding there are so many helpful techniques to learn that not only improve the speed of piecing, but can improve the accuracy and quality of piecing as well.
-I’m so excited today to have guest-poster Cristy Fincher share some tips about glue basting quilts
+I’m so excited to have guest-poster Cristy Fincher share some tips about glue basting quilts

-Cristy is an amazing quilter and piecer.
-Her technique and accuracy is amazing.
+Cristy is an amazing quilter and piece-er.
+Her technique and accuracy are amazing.
 She teaches frequently – including multiple times at Quilt Con which is where I first took a class from her.

-I have only just started using these glue basting techniques in my piecing and asked Cristy if she’d share her wisdom here.
+I asked Cristy if she’d share her wisdom here.
 She is a wealth of knowledge with thorough tutorials and youtube videos.

 Hi everyone!
 I’m Cristy Fincher.
 I have an online shop called Purple Daisies, where I sell wonderful sewing and quilting tools, as well fabulous tutorials and patterns by my mom, Master Quilter, Sharon Schamber.
 I’m so excited to be visiting Amy’s blog and to share my love of glue basting with you!

 Glue basting is one of my favorite sewing and quilting tools.
 It helps me with efficiency and accuracy when I sew, which makes me happier with my results.
 Most of the time, when I mention glue basting to new quilters, or to experienced quilters who are new to me, I see confused looks come over their faces.
 But, they change their tunes really fast when they see what can be done with glue basting, and how much it can improve their results.